Steve Jobs and Apple skewered on New York stage

 KNIFING THE BABY

-He depicts Jobs as an obsessive who divided his employees into either geniuses or bozos, who hooked the public on beautiful devices that he declared obsolete with each new product iteration ("the master of the forced upgrade," "an enemy of nostalgia...who was never afraid to knife the baby") and who put business ahead of ethics.
+He depicts Jobs, whom he never met, as an obsessive who divided his employees into either geniuses or bozos, who hooked the public on beautiful devices that he declared obsolete with each new product iteration ("the master of the forced upgrade," an "enemy of nostalgia" who was "never afraid to knife the baby") and who put business ahead of ethics.

 "He knew these things," Daisey said of Jobs and the China supply chain, "and he decided not to act."